2019 Preservation Achievement Awards

 Neighborhoods are living things.
 They evolve to the changing needs of their inhabitants.
 Rural farms become streetcar suburbs.
 Carriage lanes become roads.
 Thriving businesses fade.
 The buildings and places that survive these changes become natural points of reference for the neighborhood and vessels of collective memory.
 They are physical touchpoints for residents today and tomorrow.

-This year's cohort of award winners show that historic buildings and parks can adapt to the changing neighborhood around them.
+This year's cohort of award winners shows that historic buildings and parks can adapt to the changing neighborhood around them.
 Historic structures add a splash of uniqueness to a contemporary brand.
 As the historic structures blossom with new life, they add an extra layer to the collective memory of the neighborhood.

 Sometimes the best way to adapt is to restore and preserve, but with a focus on 21st-century needs.
-Our award winners show that buildings designed for the needs of people from past centuries can be renewed to fit the needs of a contemporary world.
+Our award winners illustrate that buildings designed for the needs of people from past centuries can be renewed to fit the needs of a contemporary world.
 When buildings are designed for people, they can continue to be used by people.

 2019 PRESERVATION ACHIEVEMENT AWARD WINNERS